heyitsvajid/Crowdsourcing_Marketplace_MySQL/README.md

 ## System Design

-> Applications uses a simple Client-Server architecture and consists of total 20 React components.
+> Applications uses a simple Client-Server architecture

+* Client Side : ReactJS (HTML5 and Bootstrap)
+> Consists of total 20 React components.
 Effective modularisation is used in each component so as to increase reusability.

+* Server Side : NodeJS, ExpressJS
+> Consists of 18 APIs to serve client requests.

 ### Technology stack